-When you have been diagnosed with non-small cell lung cancer and your doctor is considering a therapeutic management plan that may include an ALK kinase inhibitor such as crizotinib
+When you have been diagnosed with non-small cell lung cancer and your healthcare practitioner is considering a therapeutic management plan that may include an ALK kinase inhibitor such as crizotinib

-About 5% of people who have non-small cell lung cancer, the most common type of lung cancer, have an alteration on chromosome 2 that leads to the fusion of the ALK gene with another gene called EML4 and results in the production of an EML4-ALK fusion protein.
+About 4-5% of people who have non-small cell lung cancer, the most common type of lung cancer, have an alteration on chromosome 2 that leads to the fusion of the ALK gene with another gene (fusion partner).
+The most common ALK fusion partner is a gene called EML4 and results in the production of an EML4-ALK fusion protein.
 It is a rare mutation most commonly seen in people who have never smoked or are light smokers, especially women of Asian descent.